snowflakedb/snowflake-jdbc/README.rst

 - The manual test class names end with ``Manual``.
 They don't run in the CI but you can run them manually.

 Aside from the general test criterias, the test case class names ending with ``LatestIT`` run only with the latest JDBC driver.
-The main reason why they are separated from other ``IT`` classes is to run the old JDBC driver tests.
+The main motivation behind is to skip those tests for the old JDBC driver.
 See ``./TestOnly`` directory for further information.

 Support
 =============